 - A bit pricey

-Do you have a pack of little ones (or a significant other) who seem to always forget about taking off their muddy shoes before heading in your recently cleaned RV?
+Do you have a pack of little ones (or a significant other) who seem to always forget about taking off their muddy shoes before heading into your recently cleaned RV?

 If you need to increase the time between RV cleanings, try getting a more aggressive RV step cover like the Safety Step Sand Away Step Rug.
 The top of the cover has tall and stiff turf material – similar to a lot of door mats – that aggressively scrapes in all the nooks and crannies on the soles of dirty camp shoes.